Belmont Stakes betting guide for New York

 • Win: Bet on the winning horse.
 Odds are reasonable for any winner in this race, given the top competition.
 Minimum bet is usually $2.

-• Place: A horse to finish second or higher.
+• Place: Pick a horse to finish second or higher.

-• Show: A horse to finish third or higher.
-Place and show bets pay less than the win wager but offer more opportunities to cash a ticket.
+• Show: Pick a horse to finish third or higher.
+Place and show bets pay less than the win wager but offer better odds at winning.

 • Trifectas: Pick the top three finishers in order.
 Wagered via straight bet, a box of three or more horses or a partial wheel.

-• The Box: A $1 trifecta box with three horses costs $6.
-Any combination of these three horses in the top three positions becomes a winning ticket.
+• Trifecta box: A $1 trifecta box with three horses costs $6.
+Any combination of these three horses in the top three positions is a winner.

-• The Key: For the same $6, bettors can place a horse in the first spot, followed by three others in the second and third slots.
+• Trifecta key: For the same $6, bettors can place a horse in the first spot, followed by three others to finish in the second and third slots.
 Example: A $1 trifecta key with the “1” over the “2-3-4” means the 1 horse must win and any combo of the “2-3-4” in the next two slots is a winning ticket.
-For $12, you can take that 1 horse in the first and second position with the other three horses.
-Same principle if the horse runs second.
-The others must fill in the first and third slots.

-• Superfecta: Picking the top four horses in the correct order.
+• Superfecta: Pick the top four horses in the correct order.
 Same combinations for trifectas can be used.
-The superfecta is often lucrative, but extremely hard to hit.
-But the principle of keying a horse can also valuable.
-This proved true in the 2019 Belmont.
+The superfecta is often lucrative but extremely hard to hit.
+This is where keying a horse could pay off.
+This strategy worked out for several bettors at the 2019 Belmont.

 Handicapping the Belmont Stakes